marklogic/flux/docs/import/import-files/orc.md

 ## Advanced options

-The `import_orc_files` command reuses Spark's support for reading ORC files.
+The `import-orc-files` command reuses Spark's support for reading ORC files.
 You can include any of the [Spark ORC options](https://spark.apache.org/docs/latest/sql-data-sources-orc.html) via the `-P` dynamic option to control how Avro content is read.
 Dynamic options are expressed as `-PoptionName=optionValue`.